EO-DataHub/eodhp-guide/services/web-presence.md

 The service runs as a Kubernetes deployment named `web-presence` under the `web` namespace.

+The web presence also uses a Helpscout Beacon to allow users to raise queries directly to Hub Admins.
+This Beacon is configured using the [Helpscout UI](https://secure.helpscout.net/settings/beacons/), where you can edit how the Beacon is displayed on the DataHub webpage, as well as alter the available options displayed when the Beacon is selected.
+Note, you need an account to make changes to the Beacon using the UI.
+The Beacon currently displayed on the Hub webpage is the `EODataHub Help` Beacon.
+The Beacon itself can be edited by selecting `Manage` in the navbar and then selecting `Beacons` in the dropdown.
+To edit the Problem Types displayed in the first page of the Beacon you need to edit the Custom Fields defined in the Helpscout client.
+Select `Inboxes` in the top left of the UI and select `EO Data Hub`, then select the Settings option (⚙️) in the bottom left of the UI and select `Custom Fields`, then select the Problem Type Field and make any changes before selecting `Save`.

 ### Configuration

 The web presence is configured as part of the [ArgoCD deployment repo](https://github.com/EO-DataHub/eodhp-argocd-deployment) in the apps/web-presence directory.